Available Now on Amazon!

 When a young prince meets a beautiful girl from a faraway world, what gift might he give her to prove his love, and dangers await when his quest leads beyond time and space, beyond himself, into the World of Dream?

 A long time ago when all the worlds were new and your grandparents were yet young, there lived on a distant world a young prince whose name (as closely as we can spell it in the letters of this day and age) was Yian.
 Of his world, little is remembered except that it was beautiful, with great forests and mirrored lakes and sparkling oceans not unlike our own.
-Along the coasts were cities of finely carved stone; soaring towers of steel and golden glass reflected the light of a sun perhaps somewhat more yellow than our own, a star unremarkable among the millions, lost somewhere in the great spaces of the constellation we call the Hunter, the great warrior of our winter skies.
+Along the coasts were cities of finely carved stone and soaring towers of steel and golden glass reflecting the light of a sun perhaps somewhat more yellow than our own, a star unremarkable among the millions, lost somewhere in the great spaces of the constellation we call the Hunter, the great warrior of our winter skies.

 “Son.”
 The king was annoyed that the youth was scrawling notes from a book onto a piece of paper and not giving him full attention, but had become quite used to Yian’s absentmindedness.
 “You just passed your sixteenth cycle and are coming into manhood.
 You must expand your studies to include the offices of kingship.
 Law and justice, social and economic matters—”

 “Yes, Father,” Yian said, scrawling a note to find books on such matters and add them to his already-long reading list.

 The king sighed.
 “Also, I think it would be wise for you to travel and see the world, and perhaps look for a young woman to be your queen, eh?”